 Korean red ginseng.
 Long revered in China for its ability to boost a man’s libido, recent studies confirm this herb’s effectiveness.
 Take 100 mg two to three times a day.

 Horny goat weed.
 Scientists testing alternatives to Viagra found that a new, modified extract of this aptly named ancient Chinese herb may treat erectile dysfunction as effectively as Viagra with far fewer side-effects.
 But don’t think of horny goat weed as a quick fix for your next romantic encounter.
 The herb has traditionally been used to correct the underlying imbalance that leads to impotence, not the erectile dysfunction itself.
 Horny goat weed inhibits an enzyme that controls blood flow to the penis, making it easier to get an erection.
-Drink it as a tea or take 15 – 30 drops of a tincture three times a day, says Mars.
+Drink it as a tea or take 15 to 30 drops of a tincture three times a day, says Mars.
 But since large doses can produce side-effects such as vertigo, vomiting and nosebleeds, Mars recommends taking horny goat weed daily for three weeks and then checking in with a health professional.

 Maca.
 This plant, nicknamed Peruvian ginseng, has long been used in the Andes to boost energy, stamina and libido.
 Human trials have shown improved sexual performance.
 Though the effects don’t appear to be specifically connected with hormone levels, maca is an adaptogen that helps the body balance and regulate hormone production.
-Mars recommends 5 – 20 grams of dried maca root daily, or 30 – 40 drops of a tincture three times a day.
+Mars recommends 5 to 20 grams of dried maca root daily, or 30 to 40 drops of a tincture three times a day.